flipkart-incubator/Service-Worker-Tools/README.md

 ```

 ## Options ##
-Think of caching strategies you would like to apply and configure the plugin accordingly.
-Bifurcate your application routes into ‘cache first’ ,  ‘network first’ and configure accordingly.
+Think of the caching strategies you would like to apply ('cache first' or 'network first') and configure the plugin accordingly.

 * cacheFirst / networkFirst
     * cacheName ( String ) - defaults to 'ASSETS' for 'cacheFirst' and 'DATA' for 'networkFirst'